 It led to sanctions being imposed by the United States, and then with the strong diplomatic efforts of our country and leadership, we got other countries to join us.
-We were able to isolate Iran to a point where they felt it was in their interests to negotiate with us and our allies for a nuclear agreement.
+We were able to isolate Iran to a point where they felt it was in their interests to negotiate with us to be in conflict with the JCPOA.